-The flavorful filling at the center of these yummy candies tastes like genuine chocolate chip cookie dough…without the worry of raw eggs.
+The flavorful filling at the center of these yummy candies tastes like genuine chocolate chip cookie dough…with no worry about raw eggs.
 That's what makes them so appealing.
-Plus, they're easy to make. —Lanita Dedon, Slaughter, Louisiana
+And they're easy to make. —Lanita Dedon, Slaughter, Louisiana

 Nothing compares to the melt-in-your-mouth flavor of these truffles...or to the simplicity of the recipe.
 Whenever I make them for my family or friends, they're quickly devoured.
 No one has to know how easy they are to prepare!

 These candies disappear as fast as I can make them.
 The five-ingredient microwave recipe is easy and fun to make.
 When drizzled with white almond bark and packaged with ribbon, they make a pretty gift.

 I love chocolate truffles, so you can imagine my delight when I came across the recipe for these dark and decadent confections.
 The hint of orange makes them deliciously different from other candies.—Theresa Young, McHenry, Illinois